iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { InformationPartitionElementProps } from '@bentley/imodeljs-common';
 import { InternetConnectivityStatus } from '@bentley/imodeljs-common';
 import { LightLocationProps } from '@bentley/imodeljs-common';
-import { LinearLocationReference } from '@bentley/imodeljs-common';
-import { LinearlyLocatedAttributionProps } from '@bentley/imodeljs-common';
-import { LinearlyReferencedAtLocationAspectProps } from '@bentley/imodeljs-common';
-import { LinearlyReferencedAtLocationProps } from '@bentley/imodeljs-common';
-import { LinearlyReferencedFromToLocationAspectProps } from '@bentley/imodeljs-common';
-import { LinearlyReferencedFromToLocationProps } from '@bentley/imodeljs-common';
 import { LinePixels } from '@bentley/imodeljs-common';
 import { LineStyleProps } from '@bentley/imodeljs-common';
 import { Lock } from '@bentley/imodelhub-client';